ISO 45001 Certification

 Contact us with any questions you may have, or to find out more about the certification process.

 ISO 45001 is the new internationally recognized Occupational Health & Safety standard.
-It’s newly released and will replace AS/NZS 4801 and OHSAS 18001, as these standards will be withdrawn over the next few years.
+It’s newly released and will replace AS/NZS 4801 and OHSAS 18001, as these standards from Australia will be withdrawn over the next few years.

 This standard outlines the requirements of an OH&S management system to ensure worker safety and provide a safe work environment.
 They are influential indicators that an organization has measures in place to reduce workplace injury and illness.